opensearch-project/security/ARCHITECTURE.md

 # OpenSearch Security Plugin Architecture

 OpenSearch’s core systems do not include security features, these features are added by installing the Security Plugin.
-The Security Plugin accesses OpenSearch’s internals to build up Authentication, Authorization, End to End Encryption, Audit Logging, and management interfaces.
+The Security Plugin extends OpenSearch to provide authentication, authorization, end to end Encryption, audit logging, and management interfaces.

 ## Components

 The Security Plugin is packaged into a standard plugin zip file used by OpenSearch which can be installed by using the plugin tool.
-The security configuration is accessible on disk for modification before the node has been turned on, afterward the admin tools or api endpoints need to be used.
+The security configuration is accessible on disk for modification before the node has been turned on.
+After node startup, the admin tools or API endpoints can be used for dynamic changes.

 ```mermaid
 graph TD